-Panch Kedar refers to five Hindu temples of Lord Shiva or holy places of the Shaivites.
-Panch Kedar is one the most difficult pilgrimage tour in India, as all the Kedars are reached by trekking, with few lodges and eating places.
-The five Kedar lies in the valleys between the rivers Bhagirathi and Alaknanda.
+Panch Kedar Yatra refers to five Hindu temples of Lord Shiva or holy places of the Shaivites.
+It is one the most difficult pilgrimage tour in India, as all the Kedars are reached by trekking, with few lodges and eating places.
+The Panch Kedar Yatra lies in the valleys between the rivers Bhagirathi and Alaknanda.

 The pilgrimage Panch Kedar yatra covering all five temples over a 170 km route (road cum trek length) starting from Rishikesh in the order of: Kedarnath, Tungnath, Rudranath, Madhyamaheswar and Kalpeshwar.